Developers Want Public Cloud [Easy Button]…Due To [SLOW] Private Cloud Server Deployments.

 Long before there were frustrated developers waiting on VMs, there were frustrated developers waiting on RAW metal servers.
 So what has really changed, right?
 Well, I think we would all agree something is still wrong!

 “Yeah, kinda” – but the server build process is still hitting roadblocks because though virtualization improves hardware utilization it doesn’t always fix the build steps IT groups create and jump through to deploy a server.

 “Developers don’t care what label is on your hardware or software if you can’t give them the compute power they need when they need it.”

 Both Amazon and Google have been building their own (non-branded) low-cost and highly redundant infrastructure for years.
 Their focus has been on making their services as easy as possible for customers to use, not boasting 3rd party brand names.
-Yet, traditional IT departments who have purchased every whistle and bell Cisco, NetApp, VMware and others vendors offer have still not learned this lesson.
-And now they’re being left out in the cold with their cool blades and storage while Dev Teams have given up on them and are already full speed ahead deploying in the cloud, public cloud that is…
+Yet, traditional IT departments who have purchased every whistle and bell Cisco, NetApp, VMware, and others vendors offer have still not learned this lesson.
+And now they’re being left out in the cold with their cool blades and storage while Dev Teams have given up on them and are already full speed ahead deploying in the cloud, the public cloud that is…

 Let’s drill into what’s going on behind the Ops Scene.

 Steps For A Typical VM Build (once a request is made via a ticket) A typical VM deployment may take the following workflow steps from start to finish: